-It is to address exactly that problem the FCA has introduced the Senior Managers Regime, which takes effect on 7 September 2016.
+It is to address exactly that problem that the FCA has introduced the Senior Managers Regime, which takes effect on 7 September 2016.
 Every deposit taker (banks, building societies and credit unions) with £250m or more in assets must implement a raft of changes designed to encourage accountability.
 Insurance firms are also affected.
-In a comment lifted straight from the pages of Game of Thrones, the FCA said the new regime is not designed to achieve "heads on sticks".

-That said, if processes are not implemented properly, the buck stops with the senior managers who have been appointed by the firms, with the 300-odd words each have agreed as their "Statement of Responsibilities" being the principles they will be held to if things go wrong.

-Even if the Senior Managers Regime does not directly apply to your firm, it indicates the good practice principles the FCA wants the financial services industry to live by.
+In a comment lifted straight from the pages of Game of Thrones, the FCA say that the new regime is not designed to achieve "heads on sticks".
+That said, if processes are not implemented properly, the buck stops with the Senior Managers who have been appointed by the firms, with the 300-odd words each have agreed as their "Statement of Responsibilities" being the principles they will be held to if things go wrong.
+Even if the Senior Managers Regime does not directly apply to your firm, it indicates the good practice principles that the FCA want the financial services industry to live by.

 The FCA's desire to reform and implement a culture shift is clear.
 The regulator wants to see the days of whistleblowers suffering personally for speaking out (whether through marginalisation, dismissal, or the tried and tested method of zero bonuses) - consigned to the same scrapheap as smoking in the workplace.

-It is on this basis the FCA requires firms to appoint a "whistleblowers' champion" to ensure staff know they can raise their concerns internally or approach the regulators directly and not suffer as a consequence.
+It is on that basis that the FCA require firms to appoint a "whistleblowers' champion" to ensure that staff know that they can raise their concerns internally or approach the regulators directly and not suffer as a consequence.